HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 - Content Composer – AI-assisted content analysis supports custom content AI providers
 - Content Composer - Create content in Managed Pages
-- Updated version of Amazon RDS with Oracle in System Requirements
 - New guidance for performance sizing for rendering with a small configuration
 - Support for DAM staging on different users for subscribers and publishers
 - Scaffolding framework for picker plugins and Picker Basic Version